adikabintang/basic-things/data_structure_algorithms/5_interpolation_search/README.md

 gcc -o main.out main.c

 ## How it differs from binary search
-The position set is not in the middle, but in the closest value of the specified value in the array.
+The position set is not in the middle, but to the closest value of the specified value in the array.

 ## complexity
 ```